top of page

 Micrometer Installation

-DrizzleX micrometers attach to the angle stop of each fixture in an apartment.
-A one-bath unit usually includes seven micrometers.
+DrizzleX micrometers attach to the angle stop of each fixture inside the unit.

 Landlords often shut off the building’s main water line to identify the cause of high usage.
 Frequent shutoffs cause pressure changes that wear down pipes.